 • Island in the Sky at Canyonlands

-Jamie dreamed a bear lived in a tree outside her house, and kept calling her on his cell phone to try to coax her up into the tree.
+Jamie dreamed a bear lived in a tree outside her house, and kept calling her on her cell phone to try to coax her up into the tree.

 Our first stop was Dead Horse Point.